This page will help you understand Alaska alcohol laws and avoid expensive fines or even jail. And wasted time and legal

 All drivers have a U.S. Constitutional right to decline submitting to a chemical BAC test.
-However, if they do so, the state punishes them with both administrative and criminal penalties.
+But if they do, the state punishes them with both administrative and criminal penalties.

 Even those acquitted of DUI face separate penalties for using their Constitutional right.
-Administrative penalties may include driver’s license revocation.
-Also installation of an ignition interlock device (IID) at the driver’s considerable expense.
+Penalties may include driver’s license revocation.
+Also installation of an ignition interlock device (IID) at the driver’s expense.
 And also the mandatory Alcohol Safety Action Program.

 Drivers convicted of DUI who used their rights face a higher fine.
 Also longer license suspension and a longer DUI program requirement.

-However, punishments do not apply to declining to submit to a field sobriety test.
+But there’s no punishments for not submitting to a field sobriety test.
 These are not accurate.
 Indeed, about one-third of completely sober people fail them.
 That is, people with a BAC of 0.00%.
 And they fail under ideal indoor conditions.

 Police learn ways to talk drivers into taking a field sobriety test.
 While investigating, police can and do legally lie.
 They often say the law requires it.
 To the contrary.
 No state in the country requires it.
 So don’t be a sucker.

 Lawyers strongly urge people never to take a field sobriety test.
 They say to politely refuse.
-And to do so as many times as necessary.
+And to do so as many times as needed.